App

 12. Month

-Display of the Poopy Nano statistics for the month.
+Nano 2 statistics for the Poopy Nano 2 .
 Here you can view your cat's monthly usage statistics.

 13. Home page

-This is the app's home page, where you can monitor the general status of the Poopy Nano and your cat's behavior at a glance.
-You can Poopy control the Poopy (remotely) from this page.
+This is the app's home screen, where you can see the overall status of the Poopy Nano 2 your cat's behavior at a glance.
+From this screen, you can Poopy control the Poopy (remotely).

 14. Settings page